-GM: The harpy seems to smile.
+GM: The harpy’s eyes look as if they smile past his mask.
 “The supplicant gets the words wrong but the prayer right.
 ‘A’ for effort, my dear hound.
 Certainly, Benjamin would like his dear dead sister back—but how is he to reincarnate that dear dead sister when he doesn’t even have her soul?
 He isn’t God, after all.
 Thank Caine for that.
-He cannot decree that her soul simply waltz, tango, or foxtrot back into his bony and so-possessive hands… so what is one to do?
+He cannot decree that her soul simply waltz back into his bony and so-possessive hands… so what is one to do?
 How does one compel a lost soul to make itself un-lost?”

 Rocco: “This sounds like the lead-up to a Faustian pact, or a deal with the devil,” Rocco observes, chuckling.

 GM: Five masked heads shriek with laughter.